 One thing I have learned over the years is sometimes it is the simple recipes that taste the best.
 The ones that we have made so many times that we don’t even have to think about them.
 We can make them while we are doing twelve other things.
 So many of these recipes are stuck in our heads and if we close our eyes we can even taste them.
 So yummy.
 This is one of those traditional recipes that is forever ingrained in my heart and my taste buds.
 Pan Fried Potatoes and Green Bean goes with almost everything.
 I mean honestly you could even serve it with hotdogs.

-I just love me some fried taters.
+The whole family just loves fried taters.
 I mean really who the heck doesn’t?
 What’s not to love about perfectly seasoned spuds fried in a little butter.
 Crispy on the outside and tender in the middle.
 Gosh I am making myself hungry!
-Did you know that there are numerous health benefit to potatoes.
-These health benefits include improved digestion, reduced cholesterol levels, protection from polyps, help in managing diabetes, strengthening the immune system and reducing signs of aging.
 Heck we haven’t even talked about the green beans yet.
+What are you waiting for put my Pan Fried Potatoes and Green Beans on your dinner list real soon.
+I hope you enjoy them as much as my family does.

 Pan Fried Potatoes and Green Beans